atuldev19/dsa/README.md

 # dsa
-This repo contains dsa and other related operations. happy coding!
+this repo contains dsa and  related operations.